EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network.md

 -----------------
 At the centre of an IoT system is the Gateway.
 This device connects IoT devices and sensors to cloud-based computing and data processing.
 An example of this is an Alexa or Google Hub.<br>
 In the image below, a sensor collects data and sends it to the Gateway.
 From the Gateway, the data is sent to a server.
 This server is sometimes refered to as 'The Cloud', but really, it is just a big computer with lots of storage space. <br>
 The 'Back End' is the software that is used to process the data on the server.
-This is used to interact with the user interface, collect information, sort it and prepare responses which are sent back to the IoT devices on the system.
+This is used to interact with the user interface (what users see), collect information, sort it and prepare responses which are sent back to the IoT devices on the system.
 ![](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/T_IoT_Network/IoT%20System.png)

 ### IoT network tutorial goals @unplugged